-Current Challenges and New Opportunities in Hematopoietic Stem Cell Transplant is Course organized by i3 Health and will be held from May 31 - Dec 31, 2019.
+Current Challenges and New Opportunities in Hematopoietic Stem Cell Transplant (HSCT) is organized by i3 Health.

 Hematology/oncology physicians, oncology advanced practitioners, oncology nurses, and other health care professionals involved in the treatment of patients eligible for HSCT.